chaoma6/TriSpin-Game/README.md

 10. Calculate the total payout based on the winning lines and payouts of each reel.
 11. Update the interface to display the total payout.
 12. Reset the game to its initial state and wait for the next spin button press.

+## Next Steps

+1. Add additional paylines to increase the excitement and potential winning combinations.
+2. Introduce bonus rounds or special symbols to provide extra gameplay features.
+3. Implement sound effects and background music to enhance the immersive experience.
+4. Include a leaderboard to track high scores and create a competitive element.
+7. Add social sharing functionality to allow players to share their achievements with friends.
+8. Conduct thorough testing and optimize the game for different devices and browsers.